Accla/graphulo/README.md

 3. Unary function application.
 See the interface [ApplyOp][].
 Alternatively, create a [SortedKeyValueIterator][] directly.

-For simple multiplication, you can extend the [SimpleTwoScalarOp][] class instead of implementing the full interface.
-For simple element-wise multiplication, you can extend the [SimpleEWiseX][] class instead of implementing the full interface.
-See the classes in the `edu.mit.ll.graphulo.rowmult` and `edu.mit.ll.graphulo.ewise` packages for examples.

-Non-simple multiplication that should implement [MultiplyOp][] directly (with siimilar reasoning for [EWiseOp][] and [ApplyOp][]) are multiplication logic that
+Some use cases for implementing advanced operator logic are if your logic

-1. manipulates returned Keys in non-standard ways;
+1. manipulates returned Keys in non-standard ways (i.e., changes the row and column qualifier differently than matrix multiply or element-wise multiply would);
-2. takes init options (passed from the client through `multiplyOp.opt.OPTION_NAME` in an [IteratorSetting][]) (actually, you can get away with overriding `init` in this case);
-3. returns more than one entry per multiplication;
+3. returns more than one entry as the result of a single operator call;
-4. performs some setup or other function based on holding one \[`ONEROWA` or `ONEROWB` (default)\] or both \[`TWOROW`\] entire rows in memory
-(implement [RowStartMultiplyOp][] in this case); or
+4. performs some setup or other function based on more stateful knowledge, such as what the contents of one row of the input tables \[`ONEROWA` or `ONEROWB` (default)\] or both rows of the input tables \[`TWOROW`\] held in memory during matrix multiplication (implement [RowStartMultiplyOp][] in this case); or
-5. (advanced) performs a non-standard pattern of multiplying two matching rows, different from the Cartesian product of the two rows' entries (implement [RowMultiplyOp][] in this case).
+5. (very advanced) performs a non-standard pattern of multiplying two matching rows, different from the Cartesian product of the two rows' entries (implement [RowMultiplyOp][] in this case).